andrew-s-taylor/EUCToolbox/Intune-Manage/README.md

 First you will need an app-reg with the appropriate permissions which can be created by running "create-app-reg.ps1" [create-app-reg.ps1](https://raw.githubusercontent.com/andrew-s-taylor/EUCToolbox/refs/heads/main/Intune-Manage/Install%20Scripts/create-app-reg.ps1)
-  Make a note of the client ID and secret, you will need these later
+  Make a note of the client ID and secret, you will need these later When prompted for a domain, enter the domain name where the app will be hosted, this will populate the redirect URI

 Second you want to deploy the resources to Azure by clicking this link:
 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fandrew-s-taylor%2FEUCToolbox%2Fmain%2FIntune-Manage%2FInstall%2520Scripts%2Farm-template.json)